Mini Review ARTICLE

 Sensor Configuration of Two Different Devices

 Although there are several commercial devices on the market that allow simultaneous measurement of EEG-fNIRS (Figure 1), it is difficult to record neuronal activity from the same location.
 Because hemodynamic responses are recorded from the middle of emitters and detectors in fNIRS, EEG electrodes should be placed in the middle of these emitter and detectors to achieve the same channel configuration.
 EEG electrodes can be very small, but emitters and detectors in fNIRS devices must be relatively sizable to emit and detect infrared lights properly.
 In addition, the quantification of emitted and detected infrared light is affected substantially by dense hair (Gervain et al., 2011).
 Dense hair may generate a low signal-to-noise ratio in fNIRS measurements such that it is difficult to measure sensitive hemodynamic changes in the brain.
 These technical problems also hinder same-channel configuration and the ability to cover the entire brain region.
 One possible way to equip an EEG-fNIRS device in the laboratory is to combine them manually without a well-tuned hardware combination.
-However, because light leakage from an fNIRS system can contaminate EEG signals, it is necessary to block this leakage when combining the two devices.
-One study (Koo et al., 2015) designed a blocking frame made of black acrylic plastic with a compression rubber pad.
-They blocked the light that leaked from emitters successfully and obtained unaffected EEG signals.
+One study (Koo et al., 2015) designed a blocking frame made of black acrylic plastic with a compression rubber pad and obtained fNIRS and EEG data simultaneously.
 In addition, researchers have custom-built compact and wireless EEG-fNIRS devices (Safaie et al., 2013; Sawan et al., 2013; von Lühmann et al., 2015, 2017).
 Such hardware developments may enable us to resolve current technical limitations to some extent.

 FIGURE 1.
 Commercial EEG-fNIRS devices: (A) fNIRS-EEG package (Courtesy of Artinis Medical Systems, Netherlands, http://www.artinis.com, up to 112-ch fNIRS and 128-ch EEG); (B) LABNIRS (Courtesy of Shimadzu Corporation, Japan, http://www.shimadzu.com, up to 142-ch fNIRS and 64-ch EEG); (C) NIRScout (Courtesy of NIRx Medical Technologies, http://nirx.net, Up to 182-ch fNIRS and 32-ch EEG) created by Buccino et al. (2016).